On Structured State-Space Duality: Appendix

 \paragraph{Contributions.} In this work, we build on SSD and extend its scope in four key directions: \begin{itemize}

 \item \textbf{General Diagonal SSMs (\cref{subsec:attn_like_dual,subsec:sssd_full_rank}).} We extend SSD beyond the simple $(\text{scalar})\times I_N$ state matrix to general diagonal state matrices.
-This enlarges the class of SSMs under the duality (from a single exponential decay to $N$ separate diagonal dynamics), thereby supporting richer sequence dynamics. \item \textbf{Efficiency at Scale (\cref{subsec:eff_diassd}).} We prove that these more general diagonal SSMs match the training complexity lower bound of the scalar case while offering greater expressiveness.
+This enlarges the class of SSMs under the duality (from a single exponential decay to $N$ separate diagonal dynamics), thereby supporting richer sequence dynamics.\footnote{For example, a diagonal SSM with two distinct decay rates can simultaneously capture both fast and slow time-scale patterns in a sequence, something a single-decay (scalar) SSM cannot do.
+In a toy regression task with a mixture of two exponential signals, a 2-dimensional SSM can fit both modes, whereas any 1-dimensional SSM fails (\cref{subsec:time-series}).} \item \textbf{Efficiency at Scale (\cref{subsec:eff_diassd}).} We prove that these more general diagonal SSMs match the training complexity lower bound of the scalar case while offering greater expressiveness.
 In other words, it is possible to train and execute the richer diagonal SSMs with the same optimal $O(TN)$ time complexity as the scalar SSM, so we get additional modeling power at no extra asymptotic cost.

-\item \textbf{Higher-Rank Equivalence (\cref{subsec:high_rank_eqival}).} We prove the conjecture of \cite{dg24} that the equivalence between semiseparable matrices and matrices with sequential state-space representation holds not only for the rank-1 case, but also for general rank $N$.
-In other words, an SSM of state dimension $N$ corresponds to an $N$-semiseparable attention matrix.
+\item \textbf{Higher-Rank Equivalence (\cref{sec:NSS_1SS_dual}).} We complement \cite[Proposition 3.4]{dg24} with a self-contained, constructive, strictly causal proof.
+It establishes the equivalence between (i) lower-triangular matrices of semiseparable rank at most $N$ and (ii) lower-triangular matrices admitting an $N$-dimensional sequential state-space representation, in the SSM-attention setting considered here.
+While the underlying equivalence is known in the structured-matrix (quasiseparable) literature, our formulation is tailored to causal SSM kernels and is reusable in subsequent duality results.

 \item \textbf{Masked Attention Duality of General SSM (\cref{sec:NSS_1SS_dual}).} While each $1$-semiseparable masked attention has an SSM dual, we provide a necessary and sufficient condition for an $N$-semiseparable (\cref{def:n_ss}) matrix (corresponding to an SSM of state dimension $N$) to have a $1$-semiseparable masked attention dual.